AlienKevin/elm-rust-template/README.md

 # elm-rust-template

-A convenient template for combining Elm and Rust in the front end.
+A convenient template for creating a progressive web app using Elm and Rust.

 # Set up
 ## The Rust Toolchain